Yvonne Cagle: U.S. Air Force

 Cagle retired from the United States Air Force with the rank of Colonel in 2008.
 In May 1989 as a commissioned medical officer assigned to the 48th Tactical Hospital, United Kingdom, Cagle served as Air Force Medical Liaison Officer for STS-30 mission to test the Magellan spacecraft, before she became a NASA astronaut.
 She worked as medical doctor at NASA's Occupational Health Clinic from 1994 to 1996.
 In 1996 she was selected for astronaut training by NASA.

 Astronaut career

 Yvonne Cagle was a member of the Astronaut Class of 1996 (NASA Astronaut Group 16).

-Cagle is also an advisor for NASA's Flight Opportunities Program (originally named CRuSR – Commercial Reusable Suborbital Research Program).
-Currently Dr. Cagle is on faculty and serves as the NASA liaison for exploration and space development with Singularity University.
-During the workshop, Dr. Cagle was embedded with the crew as a crew training consultant and advisor, providing insights and feedback to both crew and study team from the viewpoint of an astronaut, flight surgeon, space development expert, and science liaison.

 In 2013, she was selected as part of the reserve crew for Hawai'i Space Exploration Analog and Simulation (HI-SEAS), which is part of a study for NASA to determine the best way to keep astronauts well nourished during multiple-year missions to Mars or the moon.
-Furthermore, Dr. Cagle is also listed as an honorary member of the Danish Astronautical Society.